Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 6. Complete the **Add a title** and **Add a description** fields.
 If your description is split between both, copy all the contents to the description field and give it a shorter title.
 7. Click **Create pull request**.

 You've just submitted your first model from the Visual Editor for review.
-Once approved and merged, the model will be included in your organization’s project and run whenever `dbt run` is executed in any environment it is in.
+Once approved and merged, the model will be included in your organization’s project and run whenever `dbt run` is executed in any environment your model is in.
 You're now on your way to becoming an expert in data transformation!

 :::tip